pierregillon/Blaztore/readme.md

 }
 ```

-You can organize you reducer like you prefer: a reducer for each action or a single reducer for all your actions.
+You can organize you reducers like you prefer: a reducer for each action or a single reducer for all your actions.

 ```csharp